ymirapp/docs/docs/guides/cloudflare.md

 While Ymir already comes with CloudFront as a content delivery network, you're not required to use it if you don't want to.
 You can disable CloudFront using the [`cdn`][1] project configuration option.
 But you can also use another content delivery network like [Cloudflare][2].

 Cloudflare is a popular content delivery network option because of its generous free tier.
-(CloudFront has no free tier.)
 It also has advanced features such as [Cloudflare workers][3], which CloudFront doesn't have.

 ## Prerequisites